hmake98/fastify-typescript/README.md

 # Fastify-Typescript
-typescript based rest-API architecture with prisma and fastify framework.
+Typescript based rest-API boilerplate with prisma and fastify framework.

 ## How to use